awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

    }
    ```

-1. After running the scheduled actions successfully, go to the DynamoDB console and choose the table that you want to work with\.
+1. After running the scheduled actions successfully, open the DynamoDB console and choose the table that you want to work with\.
 View the **Write capacity units** under the **Capacity** tab\.
 After the second scaling action ran, the write capacity units should have been scaled from 15 to 10\.

-   You can also view this information through the AWS CLI\.

-   Verify the table's current write capacity by using the DynamoDB [describe\-table](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/describe-table.html) command\.
+   You can also verify the table's current write capacity by using the following [describe\-table](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/describe-table.html) command\.
 Include the `--query` option to filter the output\.
 For more information about the output filtering capabilities of the AWS CLI, see [Controlling command output from the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html) in the *AWS Command Line Interface User Guide*\.

    **Linux, macOS, or Unix**

    ```
-   aws dynamodb describe-table --table-name my-table \
+   aws dynamodb describe-table --table-name TestTable \
-     --query 'Table.[TableName,TableStatus,ProvisionedThroughput]' \
+     --query 'Table.[TableName,TableStatus,ProvisionedThroughput]'
-     --profile adminuser
    ```

    **Windows**

    ```
-   aws dynamodb describe-table --table-name my-table --query "Table.[TableName,TableStatus,ProvisionedThroughput]" --profile adminuser
+   aws dynamodb describe-table --table-name TestTable --query "Table.[TableName,TableStatus,ProvisionedThroughput]"
    ```

    The following is example output\.

    ```
    [
-       "my-table",
+       "TestTable",
        "ACTIVE",
        {
            "NumberOfDecreasesToday": 1,